-(S,D) Survey of Latin American Politics An overview of the political cultures and political dynamics of Latin America.
+(S,D) Survey of Latin American Politics

+An overview of the political cultures and political dynamics of Latin America.
 A series of representative nations is examined to provide a general overview of the region.
 Topics include historical figures and events, the processes of democratization and modernization, and issues in contemporary politics.

-PS 220 3 cr.
 (S,D) Ideologies